munenepeter/board-room/README.md

-# dev-chungu
+# BoardRoom
-A repo for the chungu devs
+A repo for board room project